mech3132/Project_5sp/5sp_Statistics.md

 ```

 (2a) Does dispersion of microbiome influence BD infection rate?
-Here we look at average distance travelled (bray-curtis) between samples prior to being infected.
+Here we look at average distance to centroid (bray-curtis) between samples prior to being infected at same time point.
 We see if it is correlated to infection risk.

 ``` r
 #